mozilla/cargo-vet/book/src/config.md

 ### the `policy` Table

-By default, invoking `cargo vet` will recursively check every top-level crate in the workspace against the default criteria for all possible platforms.
+By default, invoking `cargo vet` will recursively check every top-level subtree in the workspace against the default criteria for all possible platforms.
 These defaults can be overridden as needed with entries in the `policy` table.
+Whereas the `audits` table configures the traversal for crates.io crates, the `policy` table configures the traversal for first-party and other non-auditable crates in the graph.

-The table is indexed by top-level crate name, and each entry has the following fields.
+The table is indexed by crate name, and each entry has the following fields.

 #### `criteria`